 When will the honoree be added to the online In Memory Honor Roll?

-For those being honored in 2020, their personal remembrance page on the In Memory Honor Roll was created in June 2020 – although the 2020 ceremony has been cancelled.
+For those being honored in 2021, their personal remembrance page on the In Memory Honor Roll will be created in June 2021.

 When submitting documents online or by email please try to submit clear, legible documents and photographs.